xrzhuang/mapsapi/README.md

 Since we're using the Google Maps JavaScript API, we need to fetch an API key, just like we did for the Youtube API in Short Assignment 4.
 To do this you should head to http://console.developers.google.com

-There are two options, one works for some people and one for the other.
-So this may take two tries.
-First, try it this way:

 1. You should see a screen that looks like the one below.
 Click on `Personal Website` or whatever the name of you project is in the top bar.

 ![](./img/originalDashboard.png)

 2. After you click that you should see a page that looks like the one down here.
-You're going to click on `new project`.
+You're going to click on `NEW PROJECT`.

 ![](./img/newproject.png)